Q&A With the Enemy: Sitting Down With Battle Red Blog

-This weekend our Indianapolis Colts are in Texas to take on the Houston Texans, with those festivities in mind I sat down with Scott Barzilla aka VBallRetired of Battle Red Blog, SB Nation’s Houston Texans blog.
+This weekend our Indianapolis Colts are in Texas to take on the Houston Texans, (DraftKings Sportsbook has the Texans as 7.5 point underdogs) with those festivities in mind I sat down with Scott Barzilla aka VBallRetired of Battle Red Blog, SB Nation’s Houston Texans blog.
 We swapped questions and answers about both the Texans and the Colts and what follows is what I’ve learned about this week's enemy.

 - What are your expectations for the Texans this season?